Biden to warn Putin of economic consequences of Ukraine invasion, says official | Politics

 U.S. President Joe Biden will warn Russian President Vladimir Putin of severe economic consequences should Russia go ahead with an invasion of Ukraine, a senior U.S. administration official said on Monday.
 Biden and Putin are to hold a video call on Tuesday as the United States tries to head off Russia from launching military action against Ukraine after Moscow massed tens of thousands of troops on the Ukraine border.

-"We're encouraging Russia to return to dialogue through diplomatic avenues," the official said.
-The official would not detail the economic sanctions that are ready to be imposed.
+"We're encouraging Russia to return to dialogue through diplomatic avenues," the official said, without detailing the economic sanctions that are ready to be imposed.
+But a source familiar with the situation said targeting Putin's inner circle with sanctions had been discussed and no decision had been made.
+The person added that Biden was not expected to get deep into details of the potential actions with Putin but instead would warn of economic costs.

 The White House declined comment.
 More than 94,000 Russian troops are believed to be massed near Ukraine's borders.
 Ukraine Defense Minister Oleksii Reznikov said on Friday https://www.reuters.com/world/europe/large-scale-russian-offensive-possible-january-ukraine-says-2021-12-03 that Moscow may be planning a large-scale military offensive at the end of January, citing intelligence reports.